The Best Family-Friendly Farms in York Region for East Gwillimbury Families

-York Region is home to some of the best family-friendly farms in Ontario—perfect for weekends, school breaks, and seasonal outings with kids.
+As an East Gwillimbury realtor and mom of three girls, farm days are basically a seasonal tradition in our house — and York Region is genuinely one of the best areas in Ontario for it, perfect for weekends, school breaks, and seasonal outings with kids.
 From petting zoos and wagon rides to fresh produce and pumpkin patches, these farms offer hands-on fun for the whole family.

 Whether you’re looking for a place to pick your own fruits and vegetables, enjoy farm-fresh baked goods, or let your little ones play outdoors, here are the top farms in York Region that every family should visit.